iay/md-query/README.md

 [this webform](http://lists.iay.org.uk/listinfo.cgi/mdx-iay.org.uk)
 and then sending emails to [mdx@lists.iay.org.uk](mailto:mdx@lists.iay.org.uk).

 If you'd like to contribute specific text to the document, you can submit a ticket to the project's [issue tracker](https://github.com/iay/md-query/issues).
 GitHub pull requests are fine as well but are probably a bit of overkill here.

 Please don't use the GitHub issue tracking system for substantive discussion;
 that should always be done on the mailing list.
 The issue tracker is used only to organize the outstanding substantive issues and to process minor editorial changes.

 ## Background

 This protocol work started out within the [Shibboleth](http://shibboleth.net) project.
 The current Shibboleth products consume large SAML metadata files that provide all the information necessary to communicate with peers.
 So, in some respects, SAML metadata files are like big `/etc/hosts` files.

 This model has some obvious scalability problems as the number of peers increases.
 It also increases brittleness in the system because any erroneous metadata is visible to every consumer.
-The obvious solution then was to move to a more DNS-like model and this protocol is meant to be akin to the DNS query protocol.
+The obvious solution then was to move to a more DNS-like model and this protocol is meant to be akin to the DNS query protocol, returning the information returned by a simple identifier lookup.
 So, some scoping requirements are:

-* very simple protocol - we don't want 100 different options that end up behaving in strange ways when used together
+* simple protocol &mdash; we don't want numerous options which end up behaving in strange ways when used together
+* simple semantics &mdash; we don't need a sophisticated query language for the intended use cases
-* metadata format agnostic - we started with SAML metadata but it shouldn't be the only format we support
+* metadata format agnostic &mdash; we started with SAML metadata but it shouldn't be the only format we support
-* good net citizen - we need to work well with proxies, caching infrastructure, etc.
+* good net citizen &mdash; we need to work well with proxies, caching infrastructure, etc.

 ## Building the Documents

 The canonical source of the document is the `.xml` source file.
-The repository always includes that form plus `.txt` versions.
+The repository always includes that form plus `.txt` versions rendered from the XML.
 Submission to the IETF datatracker requires the `.txt` version but I always supply the `.xml` as well.

 I'm using the included `Makefile` to build the HTML and text forms of the document.
 This requires a locally installed copy of the `xml2rfc` tool.
 An [online version](http://xml.resource.org) of `xml2rfc` is also available.